margaretmf/margaretmf.github.io/index.md

 I love world cultures, includng African, Arab, Chinese, Spanish, and Native cultures.

-Actualmente, estudiando la versión del biblio en español.
-Estoy revitalizando una apreciación por el idioma muy bonito.
+**Actualmente, estudiando la versión de La Biblia en Español.
+Estoy revitalizando una apreciación por el idioma muy bonito.**

 I believe that the stories that families share about ancestors are the most spiritual elements of who people are.
 I believe that details matter.
 I believe in respecting the secrets that people share with us.
 The way people capture stories matters.